Nethereum/Nethereum.Docs/docs/ethereum-and-clients/geth.md

 * Private Key: 0xb5b1870957d373ef0eeffecc6e4812c0fd08f554b37b233526acc331bf1544f7

-To start the chain, a batch file (for Windows) or a shell script (for Linux and Mac) can be used, both of them will reset all the data when launched.
+To start the chain there are a batch file or a shell script which can be used, both of them will reset all the data when launched.

 #### Batch file
 ```